 Different seasons require different types of tires.
 Many manufacturers sell vehicles with all-season tires that are suitable for most conditions.
 However, if your vehicle arrived with performance summer tires you should invest in a set of snow tires for safety in the bad weather.
 Some drivers with all-season rubber may also fit snows for added security.

-Always be sure to maintain the proper inflation for safety, performance and longevity.
+Always be sure to maintain the proper inflation and get regular rotations for safety, performance, and longevity.

 How do I prepare my Mercedes-Benz for the winter months?